eclipse-edc/Samples/transfer/README.md

 initiate the transfer by sending a DataRequest with any destination type other than HttpProxy, and the provider will fetch the date from the actual DataSource and push it to the consumer.

+### [Transfer sample 08](./transfer-08-serverless-file-transfer/README.md): Perform a provider push exchange between a consumer and a provider using serverless file transfer

+In this sample, we will describe a step-by-step guide to demonstrate a provider push exchange between two connections.
+One connecter is a consumer and the other is a provider.
+Using a cloud serverless service, in this case, Azure Data Factory, the consumer will initiate the transfer and the provider will fetch the data.
+The end result is file transfer between two different cloud storage accounts.